roshaan55/pycamdetector/README.md

 # pycamdetector
-Python package to detect face landmarks(468), detect face, and least but not last track the hands and also detect its landmarks(21) by using Webcam.
+Python package to detect face landmarks(468), detect face, pose estimations and least but not last track the hands and also detect its landmarks(21) by using Webcam.

 ## Installation:
 ```nano